I jolt awake at 2 am. I don’t look at the clock.

 I Know What Time It Is

-I don’t look, but I know what time it is; every fiber of my being knows it’s 2 am on the nose, okay maybe 2:02 am.
-I feel like I could run a marathon.
-I have tried getting up and working out; I’ve tried reading; I’ve tried meditating; stretching; I’ve tried it all.
-And the best I have achieved is falling back to sleep just before I need to be out of bed at 6:30 am.
+I don’t look, but I know what time it is.
+Every fiber of my being knows it’s 2 am on the nose.
+Okay, maybe 2:02 am.
+And I feel like I could run a marathon.
+Getting out of bed to read, meditate, stretch or work out – I’ve tried it all.
+The best I’ve achieved is falling back to sleep just before the alarm goes off at 6:30 am.

 Maybe I don’t need that much sleep?